SustainFund/.github/README.md

 # SUSTAIN IMPROVEMENT

 Need less.
+Minimize Minimalism.

 Constantly improve to reduce footprint.
-Eliminate vulnerabilities and excess baggage.
+It's not just the responsible thing to do, it helps you to eliminate vulnerabilities and excess baggage while freeing yourself to enjoy life rather than the chains of material bondage.

-Exercise DISCIPLINE to eliminate needs, to become a tougher example of FREEDOM.
+**Exercise DISCIPLINE** to eliminate needs, to become a tougher example of FREEDOM.
 You are alive NOW, so behave like you are on a date with NOW with an objective to fall in love with NOW.
 Commit to enjoying NOW; the only thing that NOW wants from you is for you to be more able to love NOW tomorrow.

 Loving NOW is a matter of discipline.